 So you've had a great session and amassed quite a bag of woodpigeon - but how do you handle the birds now and get them into the kitchen?

 It is wrong to shoot a good number of pigeon if they are going to be dumped at the end of a day’s shooting.
 Woodpigeon is fantastic to eat and there is huge demand for it, so there is no excuse for not finding shot birds a home, even if you just give them away to friends and family.
-You might not receive a lot of money for your efforts, but every little helps and it will go towards the cost of a few pigeon cartridges for your next outing.
+You might not get much money for the pigeon you sell but it will go towards the cost of a few pigeon cartridges for your next outing.

 Coming off the field

 If you shoot a good-sized bag, how do you get it off the field?
-This will be determined by the time of year and the situation you are in.
 During the winter, it might be tricky to get any vehicle to the hide and you may find yourself having to walk some distance.
 Luckily, the cool temperatures (and an absence of flies) are on your side, so it is possible to use a breathable sack such as hessian to carry the birds off en masse.
-Most hessian sacks and bags hold between 50 to 75 dead birds. you can also take them off the field in this way in early spring.
+Most hessian sacks and bags hold between 50 to 75 dead birds. ou can also take them off the field in this way in early spring.

 Once you’re back at your vehicle, you should have crates to hand to transfer them into.
 If birds are laid out correctly, breast up, a normal-sized bread crate will hold around 25.
 Don’t over-pack the crates or the birds won’t cool.